Anne Wilson Schaef: Writing

 In 1981, Schaef published her book Women's Reality, which went on to become a teaching tool in women's studies and other educational programs around the world.
 This book, subtitled An Emerging Female System in a White Male Society was part of her lifelong work championing women's issues.
 She published a follow up to Women's Reality in 2016 with a book titled There Will Be a Thousand Years of Peace and Prosperity and They Will Be Ushered in by the Women.

 Schaef worked in the addiction recovery field throughout the last decades, making substantial contributions through several books, including Codependence: Misunderstood, Mistreated, which "revolutionized our understanding of the addictive process".
 She also wrote extensively on what she saw happening in the culture while developing the Living in Process work.

 Schaef's book When Society Becomes an Addict was a New York Times bestseller and nominated for Best Political Book of the Year, and several of her books have been bestsellers throughout the world.
 Her books have been translated into many languages and one of her daily meditation books, Meditations for Women Who Do Too Much, sold millions of copies worldwide.

 Living in Process network

-Schaef left the field of psychotherapy because she saw it as supporting "addictive processes that promote codependency and interfere with the people's need—and right—to heal themselves".
-Schaef began holding "Living Process Intensives", meditation sessions, claiming that "trusting the process" is sufficient to effect healing.
+Schaef left the field of psychotherapy and began holding "Living Process Intensives", meditation sessions, claiming that "trusting the process" is sufficient to effect healing.